ImageMagick v6 Examples --

 [IM Output]

-Now this may sound weird but it is actually a very useful operation.
+Now dividing to images, so the 'numerator' image (the one not specified by the operator) is brightened, may sound weird.
+It is however a very useful operation.
 It means you can effectively remove dark patches from an image caused either by lens vignetting, bad scanning, or tinting caused by age.

-For example here I have a image of some hand written text which was very roughly scanned (using a digital camera without flash, then reduced in size to remove digital noise).
-The paper had faded edges, and as a flash was not used the background is very dark, and has shading effects because the paper wasn't completely flat.
+For example, I have an image of hand written text which was very roughly scanned (using a digital camera without flash, then reduced in size to remove digital noise).
+The paper has faded edges, and as a flash was not used the background is very dark, and has shading effects because the paper wasn't completely flat.

 [IM Output]